Exploring The Oregon Coast: Part 2

 Port Orford, OR

 One thing that stands out to me about the Oregon Coast is the wind.
 It is always windy with a bite in the air!
 Port Orford was certainly no exception!!
 Thankfully, our campsite was shielded by the wind with beautiful tall tree.
 They were so tall and narrow you could see them swaying in the wind if you looked up, but they kept us from feeling the brunt of these coastal gusts.
 This first-come-first-serve campground was one of our favorites.
-We had a little trail from our Airstream to an area at the top of a cliff that was just perfect to watch the sunset.
+We had a little trail from our Airstream to an area at the top of a cliff that was just perfect to watch the sunset (it was also a great place for the dogs to run a bit when no one was around).
 I also could run on another trail that went along the cliff-line to the nearby lighthouse!

 We did tour this lighthouse which was my first time being in one.
 West coast lighthouses differ from those I’m familiar with on the East coast because they are much shorter.
 This must be because they’re located on cliffs so don’t need any extra height.
 This tour was pretty cool because they let us up to the top where we could see the intricacy of the lens surrounding the light.
 This was mesmerizingly cool!
 Unfortunately, it did have some damage from teenage vandalizers in the past.

 After the lighthouse, we also toured the Historic Hughes House.
 This was a ranch house for the Hughes family - many of whom lived together here in order to help their father run the ranch.
 A lot of it was still original and it was made of cedar framing which holds up very well against elements.
 It was a beautiful home!